cyverse/irods-adm/README.md

 to group log messages by the connection that generated them.
 This group of messages is called a session.

+The program `filter-sessions-by-origin` can be combined with `group-log-by-pid.awk` to find all of the sessions originating from a certain host.

 The program `filter-sessions-by-time` can be combined with `group-log-by-pid.awk` to find all of the open sessions during a given time interval.